aldum/learnyouanelm.github.io/pages/07-modules.md

 ```

 As you can see, the items are ordered and each element is unique.
 Now
-let's use the intersection function to see which elements they both
+let's use the `intersect` function to see which elements they both
 share.

 ```elm